tamu-nlp/Dialogue-Act-Classification/README.md

 Usage
 -----

-### Web service

 #### Without Docker

-You can run the dialogue act classifier as a web service by running the following script:
+You can run the dialogue act classifier on a Linux operating system with:

     ./scripts/run_dac_server

-The app will run on `http://localhost:8000` by default.
-To see the automatically generated API documentation, visit `http://localhost:8000/docs`.

 #### With Docker

-To run the classifier as a Dockerized service, run the following invocation:
+To run the classifier in a Docker container, use the following:

     docker-compose up --build

-This will run the service on localhost:8000 by default.
-You can change the port by changing the port mapping in the `docker-compose.yml` file.

-#### Testing web service

-The script, `scripts/test_dac_server` demonstrates an example HTTP GET request to the `/classify` endpoint (the only one that is currently implemented) to get a dialogue act classification.

 ### Python API